tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 “Stop calling me mam!
 It’s me, Rose!”

 I pressed a button beneath my desk to call for some assistance.
 It looked like we were going to have to get in touch with a nursing home about a runaway patient.
-My fellow officers quickly came by and whisked her into the office.
+My fellow officers arrived and whisked her into the office.
 I told them to try and track down the real Rose to see if she could come in.
 There had to be a lead there.

 The station’s entrance was quiet once again.
+I sat in the silence.
 It made me sad to think that one day I could deteriorate to that level of confusion.

 Ten minutes passed before the phone broke into a shrill ring.
-I snatched it.
+I snatched at it.

 “Hello?”

 It was the boys from the office.
 They hadn’t had much success with her either.
 She was still claiming to be Rose Dawson and they hadn’t managed to track down the real one yet.
-Sounded like it was going to be a rough time.
+Sounded like it was going to be a rough afternoon.

 That being said, she had elaborated on her story a bit more.
 She claimed there was a creature roaming the outskirts of town.
 Something about not looking into its eyes.
-The boys wanted to know if she’d mentioned any other names which they could try to get a hold of.
+The boys wanted to know if she’d mentioned any other names which they could try to track down.
 As I went to explain that she somehow knew my name, a voice interrupted.

 “Excuse me.”